nstoltzfus3/inClassExamples/Week3-11-09-2020/11-12-2020/homework.md

   }
 }
 ```
 Using an ACSII (https://www.ascii-code.com/) chart, find the range of values for each of the different characters sets above - numbers, lower case letters, and upper case letters.
-Then using a `for` loop, print the valid values in each set.
+Then using a `for` loop, print the valid values in each set (use `Character.toString ((char) i);` to convert from number to ascii character).
 Note that since these are `static` methods they can be called from within the `main()` method as follows:
 ```java
 // print the valid characters for input AsciiChars.printNumbers();